HotWire Spark Plug Wire

 Answer: Yes, it is sufficient, if you are satisfied with the performance and efficiency of your engine.
 But any improvement in flame front propagation will improve combustion and therefore increase engine performance and efficiency.

 Question: A spark, is a spark, is a spark, isn’t it?

-Answer: No. The hotter the spark the easier ignition occurs and the sooner combustion is completed.
-A spark made by a flint, the spark of a ignition system, a lightning bolt, a spark is a spark is a spark?
+Answer: No. The hotter the spark the easier ignition occurs, and the sooner combustion is completed.
+A spark made by a flint, the spark of an ignition system, a lightning bolt, a spark is a spark is a spark?
 You decide!
 A match, a blow torch or a napalm bomb.
-What will completely burn, (ignite), a one acre parcel of forest quicker?
+What will completely burn, (ignite), a one-acre parcel of forest quicker?

 Question: What about other plug wires, especially those thick 8mm wires.
 Which one is the best?

 Answer: The thickness of the wire has absolutely no effect on the power of the spark.
 Thicker wires only have more insulation, primarily for looks.
 The conductor on the inside of the wire is no different from most other wires.
 If changing to a thick wire would make the spark more powerful, we would all change the wiring in our house to make the lights brighter.

 Question: What about plug wire resistance.
 Isn’t lower better?